Schools of engineering

 Research in schools of engineering

-Some of France's engineering schools confer doctorates in engineering.
+Some of France's engineering schools offer research cycles in their doctoral (PhD) school and confer doctorates in engineering science.
 Research training is provided in the school's research labs, usually in cooperation with universities and national research bodies.
+Some designated institutions grant their own doctorate.

 Campus France's n+i program: